shirabiton/shirabiton/README.md

 I am a lifelong learner, constantly seeking new knowledge and ways to enhance my skills. <br>
 Whether through self-study or additional courses, I am fully committed.  <br>
 Need proof?
 Take a look at my skills section. <br>
-Here, I am currently taking course in AWS, Docker, and Terraform - tools that piqued my curiosity about them, and I was not wrong, they are really fascinating.
+Here, I am currently taking course in AWS, Docker, and Terraform - tools that piqued my curiosity about them,  <br>
+and I was not wrong, they are really fascinating.

 ## 📞 Concat me